labsquare/cutevariant/docs/docs/vql.md

-VQL is a Domain Specific Language to perform several actions on a cutevariant project.
+VQL is a Domain Specific Language designed to perform several actions on a cutevariant project.
 The main purpose is to filter variants in the same fashion as a SQL query.
-VQL language can be run from the user interface vql plugin or directly in command line.
+VQL language can be run from the VQL editor.

 ## SELECT clause

-*SELECT* clause is used to choose which fields are displayed.
+Use the *SELECT* clause to query differents fields associated with variants.
+There are 3 categories of fields :
+### Fields categories
+ Fields associated with a variants.
+For instance, the chromosome, the position, the quality and all all INFO fields of the VCF file.

 - Display two fields from variants tables
 ```sql